-When WhatsApp first introduced the possibility of a business account with small business owners in mind, companies jumped at the chance – not just the small ones.
-Using WhatsApp Business web to provide customer support became a real hit.
+When WhatsApp first introduced the possibility of a business account with small business owners in mind, companies jumped at the chance - not just the small ones.
+Using the WhatsApp Business web feature to provide customer support became a real hit.

 However, that was in 2018 which is long gone.

 In 2022, WhatsApp Business API is much more accessible.
 Still, many small and medium businesses stay faithful, for better or for worse, to managing all conversations with customers via the WhatsApp web for Business app.
 Others that are thinking about entering the business messaging game are in doubt about which solution is the right fit.

 This article presents: